TimurSelivanov/CurrencyBot/README.md

 Register the new bot in Telegram using `@BotFather`, you will get your bot name and its token.

-Open project with your IDE, and update bots name and token in `application.properties` file.
+Open the project with your IDE, and update bot's name and token in the `application.properties` file.

 Run the application and your bot in Telegram.
 Enjoy! )